 Commercial Property Insurance Exclusions

 If your business were to be damaged in a terrorist attack, your business property insurance would not cover the damage.
 Under the Terrorism Risk Insurance Act of 2002, businesses must purchase additional terrorism coverage to protect against losses due to terrorist attacks.
-Another exclusion from commercial property insurance is nuclear attack and damage from war.

 Time Element Coverages